Defender (1981 video game): Commercial performance

 Six months after its release, the game was one of the top earners in the United States video game industry.
 On the 1981 arcade game charts, it topped the Play Meter arcade chart in August, and the RePlay arcade charts for most months between April and November.
-The annual Cash Box and RePlay arcade charts listed Defender as the second highest-grossing arcade game of 1981 in the United States, just below Pac-Man.
+The annual Cash Box and RePlay arcade charts listed Defender as the second highest-grossing arcade game of 1981 in the US, just below Pac-Man.
 The Amusement & Music Operators Association (AMOA) later listed Defender among America's six highest-grossing arcade games of 1982.

 Co-designer Larry Demar was surprised by the game's popularity.
 At the time of its release, Stan Jarocki, director of marketing at then-competitor Midway Manufacturing, described the game as "amazing".

-In Japan, Defender was not as highly successful, but was a moderate success.
-It was tied with Turbo and Galaxian as Japan's 18th highest-grossing arcade video game of 1981.

 The Atari VCS port sold over 3 million copies, becoming the second best-selling Atari home video game of 1982 (just below the Atari version of Pac-Man).
-However, at least 68,993 copies of Defender were returned in 1983.
+However, at least 68,993 copies of Defender were returned in 1983 due to the 1983 video game crash.
+Across all home platforms, the game has sold over five million cartridges worldwide as of 2000.

 Reviews

-Softline in 1983 wrote that it "remains one of the hardest arcade games ever developed.
+In 1983, Softline wrote that Defender "remains one of the hardest arcade games ever developed.
 Initial attempts lasting less than ten seconds are not uncommon for novices".
+In his 1981 video game guide How to Master the Video Games, Tom Hirschfeld reported "Mastering DEFENDER requires some perserverance, but most players find the effort worthwhile".

-Ed Driscoll reviewed the Atari 2600 version of Defender (where, due to its graphical limitations, was reformatted to a city setting, rather than the planet setting of the original arcade version) in The Space Gamer No. 57.
+Ed Driscoll reviewed the Atari 2600 version of Defender (where, due to its graphical limitations, was reformatted to a city setting rather than the planet setting of the original arcade version) in The Space Gamer No. 57.
 Driscoll commented that "all in all, if you want a good game for your Atari, this qualifies.
 Defender lovers have a few gripes, but I would recommend this one to any VCS owner".
 The port won the "Best Science Fiction/Fantasy Videogame" category in the 1983 Arcade Awards.
 Computer and Video Games later reviewed the game, giving it a 90% rating.

-In 1983 Softline readers named the Atari 8-bit version fifth on the magazine's Top Thirty list of Atari programs by popularity.
+In 1983, Softline readers named the port for the Atari 8-bit computers fifth on the magazine's top thirty list of Atari programs by popularity.
 The magazine was more critical, stating that "the game's appeal does not justify its unreasonable cost" of being shipped on ROM cartridges.
-David H. Ahl of Creative Computing Video & Arcade Games said in 1983 that the Atari 5200 version was "a substantial challenge to the most seasoned space gamers".
+David H. Ahl of Creative Computing Video & Arcade Games said that the Atari 5200 version was "a substantial challenge to the most seasoned space gamers".
 Computer Games magazine reviewed the IBM PC conversion, giving it a mixed review.
 They said the "action is very fast" but "it becomes boring after a short time."